 Chaotic working conditions like impossible deadlines, conflicting goals, lack of prioritization, and generally poor management

 A toxic work environment like petty behavior and office gossip

 Lack of internal communication and sharing of information between team members and departments

-In a recent study on company culture, employees were asked what people they thought would improve their company’s culture.
-It turns out, they wanted the following five things:
+In a recent study on organizational culture, employees were asked what people they thought would improve their company’s culture.
+It turns out they wanted the following five things:

 ⭐ Better rewards and recognition